F41zK4r1m/HackTheBox/Pilgrimage.md

 |_http-title: Pilgrimage - Shrink Your Images
 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```
-In the port 80, I observed it's running the nginx server with version 1.18.0 & there is a domain present on that server: "pilgrimage.htb".
-Along with that I also observed './git' folder running on the host.
-I added the domain to my hosts file & browsed through it.
+In port 80, I observed that the server is running nginx version 1.18.0, and there is a domain present on that server: "**pilgrimage.htb**".
+Additionally, I noticed a './git' folder running on the host.
+I added the domain to my hosts file and browsed through it.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Web Enumeration:

-I then performed subdomain & DNS host enumeration on the target host, using GoBuster & FFUF.
+Next, I performed subdomain and DNS host enumeration on the target host using GoBuster and FFUF.

-I observed 3 sub-directories in the results:
+In the results, I discovered 3 sub-directories:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/70ef7b65-79d7-4306-a4f5-386da3cddcbd)

-Didn't found anything in the DNS host enumeration.
-Also, when tried to access those 3 directories but got 403 error which looks like I need to authenticate before accessing the directories.
+However, the DNS host enumeration did not yield any significant findings.
+When I attempted to access the 3 directories, I encountered a 403 error, indicating the need for authentication before accessing them.

-Then I checked the website & found it's providig tool to compress image files.
+Moving on to the website itself, I found that it provides a tool for compressing image files:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/0b8fdf7d-b468-4bbb-a1f6-f742c784d903)

-After going through all the results I move onto the GIT part & tried to accessed it but it seems like I can't access "http://pilgrimage.htb/.git/" directly.
-So, I used a tool called "git-dumper" to dump the GIT repo into my local system.
+After reviewing all the results, I proceeded to the GIT part and tried to directly access "http://pilgrimage.htb/.git/."
+Unfortunately, I couldn't access it.
+As a workaround, I utilized a tool called "git-dumper" to dump the GIT repository to my local system:

 ```bash
 git-dumper http://pilgrimage.htb/.git/ git